 How to remove stains from quartz countertops

 If we’re talking about a dried-on stain or a chemical stain that’s very recent, it’s possible it will come with some of the strategies we will share here.
 So, it’s always worth trying!

 The first thing you should try is to use a non-abrasive cleaning pad and some quartz-specific cleaner.
 You can also try it out with other pH-neutral cleaners.

 If you notice it’s a dried-on stain, you need to go rougher.
 Try scraping with a plastic knife to not harm your surface, or use a straight razor blade very carefully.

 If you are concerned about making it worse, don’t overdo it, call in the professionals to take a look.

 What if it doesn’t come out?

 Natural stones are famous for being able to go back to new with polishing.
-Does that work with quartz?
+And this can happen to Quartz too!

 For all your countertop related needs, or for choosing the best quartz surface for your house, you can count on Eagle Stones.